Criticisms of the labour theory of value: In a socialist society

-It is often assumed that the LTV would apply in a socialist (or post-capitalist) society, though (purportedly at least) without the corresponding exploitation.
+It is often assumed that the LTV would apply in a socialist (or post-capitalist) society, though without the corresponding exploitation.
 However, Marx argued in his Critique of the Gotha Programme:

 Within the co-operative society based on common ownership of the means of production, the producers do not exchange their products; just as little does the labor employed on the products appear here as the value of these products, as a material quality possessed by them, since now, in contrast to capitalist society, individual labor no longer exists in an indirect fashion but directly as a component part of the social labor.

 David Ramsay Steele expands on this:

 Numerous Marxist writers, from Marx and Engels down to Charles Bettelheim, have favoured employing units of labor-time for planning production under socialism.
 This proposal is often referred to as an application of the labor theory of value, though that usage is not in conformity with Marx's.
 The Marxian labor theory of value (LTV) is intended to explain the determination of prices under commodity production (this is occasionally denied, but see Steele 1986).
 In Marxian terminology, there can be no 'value' in post-capitalist society.
 Both the LTV and communist planning conceive of resource allocation being guided by quantities of labor-time.
 Yet the LTV as an explanation of market prices and the labor-time planning proposal are two distinct theories, which may stand or fall independently.
 If the LTV were the correct explanation of market prices, this in itself would not show that units of labor-time could be of any practical use in administration of communist industry.
 And if units of labor-time could effectively be employed for communist planning, this would not require that the LTV be the correct explanation of market prices. [...]
 According to Marx's theory, actual prices virtually always diverge from 'values' defined as units of labor-time.
 In Marx's thinking, after 1860, the relationship between 'value' and observed market prices is somewhat analogous to the relationship between 'mass' and 'heaviness', or between 'heat' and everyday awareness of temperature.
 Marx's 'value' is purportedly necessary to explain price, but it does not correspond to price or equilibrium price (often not even roughly) and therefore obvious disparities between value and price are not seen by Marx as refutations of his theory, though they are seen as contradicting the simple models employed in the early stages of expounding his theory in Volumes I and II of "Capital".